seasonedcc/croods/docs/docs/introduction.md

 ```

-The sample code above is fetching the Dog API to show a list of Beagle pictures.

-Let's take a look through the code step by step to understand what is going on.
+Let's take a quick look through the code to understand what is going on.

+1. We are using the [Fetch](/docs/the-fetch) component to fetch the [Dog API](https://dog.ceo/dog-api/) for a list of Beagle pictures.
+2. This list is received in the `render` prop, where we display the images in a simple manner.

-That are 2 key configurations we must define in order to interact with the API:
+Also, that are 3 key configurations we defined here in order to interact with the API:

-- `baseUrl` : Is your API root path, where all your endpoints are defined
+- [`baseUrl`](/docs/croods-provider-api#baseurl) : Is your API root path, where all your endpoints are defined
-- `parseResponse` : Every API returns data in a different JSON schema format, so in this function you must take the returned JSON and return the data you want to access.
+- [`parseResponse`](/docs/croods-provider-api#parseresponse) : Every API returns data in a different JSON schema format, so in this function you must take the returned JSON and return the data you want to access.
+- [`name`](/docs/fetch-api#name) : The endpoint in use for this component's requests.

+Later on you will see how to set [project-wide defaults](/docs/project-defaults) and avoid repeating yourself.